ayushpadlekar/Text_Editor_On_Canvas/README.md

 ## Tech Stack 🛠️

-* **Jetpack Compose :** Developed easy to use, modern & sleek UI.
-Extensively used upon Title of the App.
+* **Jetpack Compose :** Developed easy to use, modern & sleek UI design.
+Extensively used for designing the Title of the App.

 * **Kotlin :** Utilized as the primary programming language for the app.
 Created dynamic features with mutable states & undo redo stacks management.